StabilityNexus/Fate/README.md

 1. Connect your wallet via the frontend interface.
 2. Create Pool.
-3. Mint Bull or Bear tokens by depositing collateral.
+3. Mint Bull or Bear tokens by depositing SUI.
 4. Enter or exit positions at any time, markets are perpetual.

 ---